Shaw Cemetery

 No interment shall take place outside these hours, or on weekends, Good Fridays, Christmas Day or a Bank Holiday except in cases of special emergency or religious reasons and then only at an approved hour and on payment of an appropriate additional fee.

-The person having charge of the funeral shall make all arrangements with the officiating clergyman, minister or representative. newbury Town Council undertakes no responsibility in this matter.
+The person having charge of the funeral shall make all arrangements with the officiating clergyman, minister or representative.
+Newbury Town Council undertakes no responsibility in this matter.

 Burials and Memorials.